Defects in Timber.

 - freezing of sap in the cells during its ascent.

 Depending on their position in the tree trunk as seen in a transverse section, following types of shakes are commonly recognized:

-Star Shakes: They are also called radial shakes when fine in nature.
+Star Shakes: They are also called radial shakes.
 They generally arise in the sap wood and extend towards the inner regions.

 Hence, these are wider in the outer regions and become narrower as they pass inwards.